w3f/Grants-Program/SydTek.md

 - An indication of why your team is interested in creating this project.

 SydTek is looking to reinvent higher education through the democratization of education and research.
-After team members have published peer-reviewed academic case studies on Acala (https://bit.ly/3D55XGh) and Bit.Country (https://bit.ly/3wZaHt4) within the Polkadot ecosystem, we look to expand on a theoretical study of soulbound tokens (https://bit.ly/3RnCmMy) that will be published in the Journal of Strategic Innovation and Sustainability
-October of 2022 with a practical case study within the Polkadot and Kusama ecosystems.
+After team members have published peer-reviewed academic case studies on Acala (https://bit.ly/3D55XGh) and Bit.Country (https://bit.ly/3wZaHt4) within the Polkadot ecosystem, we look to expand on a theoretical study of soulbound tokens (https://bit.ly/3RnCmMy) that will be published in the Journal of Strategic Innovation and Sustainability on October of 2022 with a practical case study within the Polkadot and Kusama ecosystems.

 ### Project Details
 The following excerpt is from SydTek's study on Bit.Country entitled "The Metaverse as the Digital Leviathan: A Case Study of Bit.
 Country".
 This provides a primer to the proposed study.